immanencer/cosyworld8/public/README.md

 ## Project Overview

-Moonstone Sanctum is a web application that provides an interface to interact with avatars, tribes, and social features.
+CosyWorld is a web application that provides an interface to interact with avatars, tribes, and social features.
 The frontend is built using vanilla JavaScript with a modular architecture and Tailwind CSS for styling.

 The application offers several key features:
 - Wallet integration for cryptocurrency connections